Biking & Hiking Trails

 After leaving the VanScoy Trail, this trail overlooks the Wabash River and then traces theold millrace up to the paper mill sites where it rejoins the VanScoy Trail.
 The mills received their power from the surplus canal water which exited to the river after powering the mill wheels.

-Campbell Ridge Trail - 1 mile loop - Trail 12 on the Map.
+Campbell Ridge Trail - 1 mile loop - Trail 12 on the Trails Map

 From the small parking area along State Road 25 just south of Trailhead Park, hike up the slope to find the mystifying bluff overlooking the confluence of Deer Creek and the Wabash River.
 During the canal operational years of 1840-1874 the dam provided a “slack water” crossing for boats.
 The demise of the last boat to reach this site was due to the boat crashing into the rotting wooden spillway, which collapsed the dam.
 Boat, cargo, driver, and mules were all dashed into the river and drowned.
 A guard lock was located at the far end of the loop.

-Downtown Loop Trail - .9 mile - Trail 9 on the General Trail Map.
+Downtown Loop Trail - .9 mile - Trail 9 on the Trails Map

 Connecting the outlying trail system with the downtown, this trail follows streets through beautiful old residential and commercial portions of Delphi including passing by the Court House and City Building.
-The Carroll County Historical Museum is located in the southwest corner of the Court House.
 Restaurants, coffee shops, boutique and antique stores abound on and near the Court House Square.
 This trail provides a connection with the Riley-City Trail.
 A description of buildings on this tour and a separate detailed map are provided.